flatironinstitute/nemos/docs/how_to_guide/categorical_predictors.md

 ### Interaction with Basis algebra

-To model the interaction between two variable, you can take advantage of the basis multiplication:
+To model the interaction between two variables, you can take advantage of the basis multiplication:

 ```{code-cell} ipython3
 # Interaction basis